spinnaker/dcd-spec/README.md

 often will result in non-string values (even object graphs).

-You will see later both stages and modules support conditional logic for their inclusion.
+You will see later both stages and modules support conditional logic for their inclusion via the `when` stanza.
 Not providing a conditional evaluates to always `true`, or always included.
 The following operators are supported:

 * `if_eq VARIABLE VALUE`: Returns true if `VARIABLE` is equal to `VALUE`